jlento/mg/README.md

 eventually boot.
 The project root `.../mg/` on the host machine is synchronized to directory `/vagrant` in the guest VM.

-You may need to fix the keyboard settings in the VM to what you actully have in the front of you, for me for example with
+You may need to fix the keyboard settings in the VM to what you actually have in the front of you, for me for example with

     gsettings set org.gnome.desktop.input-sources sources "[('xkb', 'fi+mac')]"

 Build